errchh/DynPrompt-1s/README.md

 What LLM model could be used depends on your hardware.
 The better the LLM model, the higher RAM and VRAM requirements.

-In this script in particular, I am using ``Llama 3.1 8B`` on MacBook M3 Pro ``18GB RAM``.
+In this script in particular, I am using ``llama3.2-vision:11b`` on MacBook M3 Pro ``18GB RAM``.
 You may run into errors if your VRAM is insufficient.

 Check in terminal to see if Ollama is running correctly.
 Or edit the script for a smaller LLM accordingly.

 ```
-ollama run llama3.1:latest
+ollama run llama3.2-vision:11b
 ```